jordy33/prof7500_high_rate_mod/README.md

 ```
 Substitute the file.
 The file is already patched

-The original author file is in the patch directory: correctly-made-stv0900_core.c.patch.1.txt
-My used patch file is also in the patch directory
+My patch file is also in the patch directory

+If you want to patch a file just go to the patch folder and copy the patch file to:
+/linux/drivers/media/dvb-frontends
+patch < stv0900_core.c.patch
+It will replace the original file with the patches
 ```